SimBuddy/SpookyEyes/README.md

 (3) ESP_NOW_Network by Your Name

-You'll need to edit "C:\Users\User\Documents\Arduino\libraries\TFT_eSPI\User_Setup.h", but uncommenting the line with  tha is //#define GC9A01_DRIVER  - take out the two slashes, then save.
+You'll need to edit "C:\Users\User\Documents\Arduino\libraries\TFT_eSPI\User_Setup.h", by:

+(1) Uncommenting the line with  tha is //#define GC9A01_DRIVER  - take out the two slashes.
 If your display is not the one shown, you'll need to figure out what lines to edit instead.

+(2) Further down the file, look for your a line saying :"###### EDIT THE PIN NUMBERS IN THE LINES FOLLOWING TO SUIT YOUR ESP32 SETUP   ######"

+(3) In that section you'll see your display listed below.
+Uncomment the relevant 6 or 7 lines for your display.

 Compile and upload Clinet code to one unit, then server code to the other.
 It's best to turn on the server one first.
 It should just sit there showing a blue eye.
-WHen you switch on the client, it starts shouting instructions to the server, which obeys, and the two will sync.
+When you switch on the client, it starts shouting instructions to the server, which obeys, and the two will sync.

 The code started life as a single piece of client server code, but got split eventually, so its a bit of a mess, but the basic are obvious, and allow for easy modifications and enhancements.